metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 head -5 mito.all.fasta
 ```

+It is not equivalent downloading directly the fasta formatted file from the NCBI FTP site and downloading the Genbank format, then converting it to the {{% fasta %}} format using {{< obi obiconvert >}}.
+Only in the later case, the {{% fasta %}} formated file will contain the taxid of the taxon.

-five first lines of the new `mito.all.fasta` file
+Below is presented the five first lines of the new `mito.all.fasta` file

 ```
 >NC_072933 {"definition":"Echinosophora koreensis mitochondrion, complete genome.","scientific_name":"mitochondrion Echinosophora koreensis","taxid":228658}